 And that means, the end of the MetroCard is near.

-OMNY was officially launched in May of 2019, and since then over 35 million “taps” have been recorded.
+OMNY was officially launched in May of 2019, and since then has reached 500 million “taps.”
 Customers can simply tap their bank cards or phones (that have digital wallets) on the OMNY reader as they enter the station, instead of having to buy a MetroCard from the machine and add money to it.
-They say it’s much more convenient for riders, plus it’s more environmentally-friendly.
+They claim it’s more convenient for riders, plus more environmentally-friendly.

-The recently completed “phase 1” of the multi-year OMNY project includes over 15,000 OMNY readers at all 472 stations, on all 5,800 buses and at Staten Island Railway.
-Next is Metro North and the LIRR, which are expected to receive OMNY in 2022.
-The MTA also just started a new marketing program starting called “Tap On, Get On,” that will help educate New Yorkers on exactly how the new process works.
+The completed “phase 1” of the multi-year OMNY project includes over 15,000 OMNY readers at all 472 stations, on all 5,800 buses and at Staten Island Railway.
+Next is Metro North and the LIRR, which are currently in the process of being installed with OMNY.
+The MTA also initiated a marketing program called “Tap On, Get On,” that helps educate New Yorkers on exactly how the process works.

-So what does mean for our classic yellow NYC MetroCards?
-The MTA says they will be completely phased out by 2023, though you will be able to still use the cards until then.
+So what does that mean for our classic yellow NYC MetroCards?
+Originally the MTA said they would be phased out by 2023, but now the date has been moved to some time in 2024 due to delays caused by software issues (so you won’t be forced to switch to OMNY and can still use the cards until then).

 So you might not want to throw out your expired cards just yet, they may soon be a relic!